mjhecht/keendreams/src/content/blog/tinnitus-ayahuasca.md

 :::right{.wide}
-![Harvelle's interior photo: Dennis Jones' band performance](./images/harvelles-dennis_jones.jpg) *From the performance where I incurred the hearing trauma*
+![Harvelle's interior photo: Dennis Jones' band performance](./images/harvelles-dennis_jones.jpg) *Photo from the actual performance where I incurred the hearing damage*
 :::

 The next week, still riding that social and spiritual high, I accepted an invitation from some older friends to attend a blues performance.
 I figured I'd wear my trusty Etymotic -20dB musician’s earplugs, which had worked effectively in some pretty loud places before.
 I knew I had sensitive hearing, so I was careful to use protection religiously.
 At this performance, I wore my earplugs for the whole time: my friends and I stayed for a couple hours.
 I didn’t drink, and just tried to observe, appreciate the vibe, and the musicianship and Dennis' electric guitar-playing skills, hanging out with my friends.
 It was pretty darn loud in there, but never occurred to me that my earplugs wouldn’t be enough.